 VMThread is a special thread in the HotSpot VM.
 It performs special tasks in the VM such as garbage collection (GC).
 If the

-VM_Operation suggests that the operation is a GC, then it is possible that you have encountered an issue such as heap corruption.
+VM_Operation suggests that the operation is a GC, then it is possible that you encountered an issue such as heap corruption.

-Besides a GC issue, it could equally be something else (such as a compiler or runtime bug) that leaves object references in the heap in an inconsistent or incorrect state.
+Beside a GC issue, it could be something else (such as a compiler or runtime bug) that leaves object references in the heap in an inconsistent or incorrect state.
 In this case, collect as much information as possible about the environment and try possible workarounds.
-If the issue is related to GC, you might be able to temporarily work around the issue by changing the GC configuration.
+If the issue is related to GC, then you might be able to temporarily work around the issue by changing the GC configuration.

 -XX:StackShadowPages=n, where n is greater than the default stack shadow pages for the platform.

-StackShadowPages was exceeded and more space is needed.
+StackShadowPages was exceeded, and more space is needed.

 If you increase the value of